UNDP Climate Promise

 • Climate finance:

 • Belize and Uganda have engaged new climate finance units on NDC actions and development planning.
-Belize also held a “write shop” on preparing climate change proposals for state and non-state actors.
+Belize also held a “write shop” on preparing climate change proposals for state and non-state actors and Zimbabwe prepared three project concepts.

 • Uganda developed draft carbon market guidelines, regulations, and training manual, while Zimbabwe released a national carbon credit framework.